turing-trading/tt-mcp-docker/README.md

 ## Disclaimers

-As with any MCP server, be careful to review the containers that the LLM creates.
+Be careful to review the containers that the LLM creates.
 Docker is not a secure sandbox, and therefore the MCP server can potentially impact the host machine through Docker.

 For safety reasons, this MCP server doesn't support sensitive Docker options like `--privileged` or `--cap-add/--cap-drop`.
 If these features are of interest